Cardiovascular disease in women: Epidemiology

 CVD remains the most common cause of death for women, with approximately one-third of deaths worldwide attributed to CVD.
 In 2015, approximately 8.5 million women died from the disease.

 In the United States, approximately 47.8 million women over the age of 20 were diagnosed with CVD between 2011 and 2014, and data from 2015 shows over 400,000 deaths due to CVD in women.
 While overall deaths from CVD are falling, the decline is slower in women, particular black women.
 The death rate for women with CVD surpasses that of men from CVD.
 In Europe, over half of the deaths in women are attributed to CVD.
 The death rate in some Eastern European countries is high, with over 500 deaths per 100,000 population attributed to CVD.
 Studies predict that in certain developing countries in Asia and Africa, women will account for a greater percentage of deaths related to CVD by 2040.

 Cardiovascular disease is more prevalent in older populations.
-On average, women develop CVD approximately 10 years after their male counterparts.
+On average, women develop CVD approximately 5 to 10 years after their male counterparts.
 In the United States, approximately 6% of women over 20 have coronary heart disease.
 The highest prevalence of CVD is present in adults over the age of 80, and women and men have similar rates of disease after the age of 60.